-The task of detecting fraudulent online payments is a perfect use case for applying machine learning algorithms that thrive in environments where data volume is high and the characteristics of fraudulent transactions cannot be easily detected using only a handful of features.
-Nonetheless, many fraud prevention systems still rely on hard-coded rules engines that consolidate the aggregate knowledge of fraud experts.
+The task of detecting fraudulent online payments is a perfect use case for applying machine learning models that thrive in environments where data volume is high and the characteristics of fraudulent transactions cannot be easily detected using only a handful of features.
+Nonetheless, many fraud prevention systems still rely on hard-coded rule based systems that consolidate the aggregate knowledge of fraud experts.
 In this piece I will shed some light on the main differences between the two approaches and which use cases fit one or the other better.

 A crucial cog in the machine - the decision engine

 Systems that guard merchants from fraud are a lot more than just serialized machine learning models or sets of rules expressed in code using many “if-else” statements.
 There are a lot of other engineering challenges in various areas ranging from infrastructure, backend and frontend programming.
 Those challenges tend to differ a bit depending on the chosen decision engine and business sector specificity, but they are not the main topic of this blog post.
 Here, we will focus on just one crucial piece, a single cog in the machine - the decision engine that determines whether the transaction is fraudulent or not.

 As the name suggests, those systems rely on hard coded rules that are set to flag transactions if they meet certain criteria.
 Such rules can be developed by: